sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/Space.md

 ##	Defining a Space

-The definition of a new space must be done with an object-oriented language's features statements.
+The definition of a new space must be done with object-oriented language's features.

 For defining a space, three steps must be followed: